-RW: How could equipment manufacturers make your life easier?
+RW: How could equipment manufacturers make your life as a user and buyer of consoles easier?

-Ornellas: I think the console manufacturers do a great job with the layout, hardware selection and color selections of consoles already.
+Ornellas: I think the console manufactures do a great job with the layout, hardware selection and color selections of consoles already.
 They constantly make different flavors of the console with various size and price, so they unanimously know their audience and buyers.